 Is Your Stripe Secret Key in Your JavaScript Bundle?
 Here's How to Check

 If you used Cursor, Claude, or ChatGPT to add Stripe payments to your app, there's a good chance your sk_live_ key is sitting in your compiled JavaScript right now.
-Here's how to check in 30 seconds.
+Here's how to check in 30 seconds — and fix it before someone finds it.

 "Add Stripe checkout to my Next.js app"